allanwzhang/cc_project1/README.md

 ### VM2 - DB Consumer
 - **Function:**
-  - This VM serves as a database consumer that augments the data within the `kafka_db` database.
+  - This VM serves as a consumer that takes the image from VM3 and sends it to the database
-  - It adds **truth values** (ground truth labels) and any additional augmented data related to the images.
 - **Process:**
-  - The data processed on this VM updates the MongoDB `image` collection by appending the necessary labels and metadata that are required for inference and evaluation.
+  - The data processed on this VM adds to the MongoDB `image` collection

 ### VM3 - Kafka & IoT (Inference) Producer
 - **Data Source:** CIFAR-10 dataset.
 - **Kafka Role:**
-  - Acts as the producer for Kafka, sending messages containing images and related metadata to VM1 for storage in MongoDB.
+  - Acts as the producer for Kafka, sending messages containing images to VM2 and VM4.
-- **IoT Inference:**
   - This VM also serves as an IoT inference producer, simulating data streams that push image data for further processing and machine learning prediction.
 - **Flow:**
   - The Kafka producer fetches images from the CIFAR-10 dataset and publishes them to a Kafka topic.
-These messages are consumed by VM4 for inference.
+These messages are consumed by VM2 and VM4 for inference.

 ### VM4 - Inference Consumer & ML Model
 - **Model:** Resnet-18